srdjan/clob/README.md

-# CLOB
-Central Limit Orderbook trading application
+# CLOB - Central Limit Orderbook trading application

-A full stack application, with the React frontend and node.js service that implements a Central Limit Orderbook (CLOB).
+A full stack application, using React for the frontend and NodeJS for services, that implements POC of a Central Limit Orderbook (CLOB) stock trading marketplace.
 It accepts orders via a REST (or WebSocket API) and publishes updates on orderbook state changes or if trades occur.

 ### Installation